fallen-icarus/cardano-loans/Tests.md

   - [x] The output must have the same datum accept for the updated loanOutstanding.
   - [x] Fail if output datum not inline.
   - [x] If newOutstanding <= 0
-    - [x] Allows reclaiming remaing collateral for over-collateralized loan.
+    - [x] Allows reclaiming collateral.
     - [x] The borrower ID must be burned.
       - [x] Fail if the borrower ID not burned.
     - [x] No other tokens can be minted/burned in tx.